When do you measure impact?

 Even more impact

 Use your insights and experiences in a future activity.
-Make impact thinking a part of everything you do.
+Ensure that impact thinking becomes part of everything you do.
 Curious about how others do this?
-Read the case studies of DutchCulture and Festival Cement.
+Read the practical examples of DutchCulture and Festival Cement.